 Food & Drink

-Once you have done your tour round the mill, you will find your way to the Mill Cafe.
+Once you have done your tour around the mill, you will find your way to the Mill Cafe.
 Here you will find a range of lunches, cakes, juice and tea & coffee.
 Prices are reasonable and the food is delicious.
 There is also a picnic area at the outdoor play area.

-Great day out, lots to see and explore.
+A great day out, lots to see and explore.
 Lovely scenery and walks for the kids to explore and lots of interactive sections for the children to do on their day out.